lianlianNex/Gitbook/README.md

-# Aggregate Web Payment
+# Aggregate Payment

-Aggregate Web Payment provides you a standard form which accepts payment from below payment methods:
+Aggregate Payment provides you a standard form which accepts payment from below payment methods:

 * Express Payment.
 * Verified Payment.